 Undergraduate research offers exciting chances to discover fascinating new avenues that could lead to a new career or an advanced degree option.

 WPI students have internal and external opportunities for doing research that makes a difference.
-Several funding sources exist for WPI students who wish to pursue research experiences, although not all undergraduate research is funded.
+Even though not all undergraduate research is funded, several funding sources exist for WPI students who wish to do research, including fellowship and scholarship programs and summer experience grants.